 With underground construction work intensifying, Oyu Tolgoi sought to improve training to strengthen safety and processes by purchasing a MineARC Training Chamber.

-MineARC visited the Oyu Tolgoi Mine to commission a MineSAFE Training Refuge Chamber and to provide training to the site team.
+MineARC visited the Oyu Tolgoi Mine to commission a MineSAFE Training Refuge Chamber and provided training to the site team.
 Oyu Tolgoi is a copper-gold mine in the South Gobi region of Mongolia, approximately 550 kilometres south of the capital Ulaanbaatar.
-It holds one of the largest undeveloped high-grade copper deposits in the world and they use both underground and open pit mining techniques.
+It holds one of the largest undeveloped high-grade copper deposits globally, and they use both underground and open-pit mining techniques.

 MineARC has supplied the underground mine with a range of MineSAFE Refuge Chambers since the underground works began, with the first unit – a Standard Design model – commissioned in 2007.

-In March 2016, Brian Finlay, Senior Manager Training of Oyu Tolgoi, contacted MineARC to inquire about a chamber that could be situated above ground and used specifically for induction and training purposes.
-After discussions with Davy Li, Business Development Manager China and a visit by Brian to MineARC’s Perth manufacturing facilities, Oyu Tolgoi decided to proceed in purchasing one of MineARC’s new MineSAFE Training Chambers.
+In March 2016, Brian Finlay, Senior Manager Training of Oyu Tolgoi, contacted MineARC to inquire about a chamber situated above ground and used specifically for induction and training purposes.
+After discussions with Davy Li, Business Development Manager China, and Brian’s visit to MineARC’s Perth manufacturing facilities, Oyu Tolgoi decided to purchase one of MineARC’s new MineSAFE Training Chambers.

-The training chamber was delivered a short while later and in early November 2016 Davy Li and Brad Whittaker (Service and After Sales Manager) travelled to Oyu Tolgoi to both, commission the chamber and provide training to the OT team, so they could then train their personnel as required.
+The training chamber was delivered a short while later.
+In early November 2016, Davy Li and Brad Whittaker (Service and After Sales Manager) travelled to Oyu Tolgoi to both commissions the chamber.
+They provided training to the OT team, so they could then train their personnel as required.

 The MineSAFE Training Refuge Chamber features a Series IV scrubbing system, CAMS (Compressed Air Management System), bilingual signage and photographic operating manual (English and Mongolian) and four seats.
 The unique design provides easy access and viewing of the key life support features of a MineSAFE Refuge Chamber.